matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 The [DevOps](https://en.wikipedia.org/wiki/DevOps) movement is the cultural countermeasure.
 By unifying ownership and responsibility ([_"you build it, you run it"_](https://www.thoughtworks.com/insights/decoder/y/you-build-it-you-run-it)), it aligns these incentives and eliminates handoffs ([transportation](#transportation) waste).
 The team is now incentivised to build operable and stable features from the start.
 Compliance and security controls are not removed; they are automated into the pipeline rather than enforced by manual gatekeepers.

-This cultural shift is the prerequisite for true, continuous flow, as it replaces these two large silos with a single, empowered team.
+This shift to unified accountability and continuous governance is the cultural prerequisite for true continuous flow.
+It replaces two large silos with a single team that are empowered to move both quickly _and_ safely.

 #### The technical system